 To truly live is to develop the highest possibilities within us; to unfold the spiritual nature-to give time to spiritual culture.
 Remember, we are not here merely to supply the needs of the physical body, to pamper the appetite, and cater to self-love; but to realize that we are here as spirits incarnated in the flesh, to gain an experience necessary for our further progression.
-If we spend the time idly, not doing the thing we are here to do, our coming has been in vain, and we must journey again with matter before we can go on in the march upward of progression.
+If we spend the time illy, not doing the thing we are here to do, our coming has been in vain, and we must journey again with matter before we can go | did all that they could for humanity and for stands condemned as only augmenting the on in the march upward of progression.
 We are wise if we make the most of the present earth existence: We can do this by developing the spiritual part of our being-by over coming selfishness and cultivating love for humanity instead; by being guided by justice, wisdom, and love in our intercourse with our fellow beings.